-Requirements : Seeking an Early Childhood Certified Teacher with initial/professional certification and one (1) year teaching experience in an Early Childhood setting.
+Requirements: Seeking an Early Childhood Teacher with a minimum of a Bachelor’s Degree in Early Childhood Education.
 Classroom management experience preferred.
 Must display a commitment to team approach problem solving and be sensitive to the needs of low-income families.
 Background check and physical required.

 Residential Operations Specialist – Per Diem Opportunities

 Duties: Work independently to maintain the residence, managing schedules and ensuring the house routine is maintained in a safe, efficient and consistent manner following verbal and written house instructions.
 Document routines and report all issues timely, consistent with procedures, using appropriate communication methods and ensuring confidentiality of residents.
 Oversee all activities within the residence, ensuring appropriate behaviors and residents’ use of the home is consistent with all policies and procedures.
 Provide meals and snacks as scheduled following a pre-determined menu and ensuring all residents have access to food upon check-in at Sojourn House.
 De-escalate inappropriate behaviors or problems between residents, modeling appropriate tools for problem solving.

 Requirements: High School Diploma required.
 Associates Degree in Human Services or related field preferred.
 Two (2) years experience in a community residence for adults or families, and experience working with homeless populations.
 Must be sensitive to the needs of low-income individuals.
 Must be willing to work a flexible schedule to accommodate family needs.
 Must be available to work at least 2 shifts per month.
 Physical and background check required.